 Do you have a media room on your website?
-If not, now’s the time to get one, writes Katrina Fox.
+If not, you could be missing out on valuable PR opportunities, so now’s the time to get one, writes Katrina Fox.

-A media room is a dedicated page or section on your site for journalists to find and download helpful image about your and your business.
+A media kit (sometimes known as a media room or press kit) is a dedicated page or section on your website for journalists to find and download helpful information about you and your business.

 A media kit is a ‘brochure’ that gives reporters and producers useful information about you that they will use when deciding whether or not to feature you in their program or publication.

-In the past a media kit was a full-colour physical brochure that was posted out to media outlets.
+In the past a media kit was a full-color physical brochure that was posted out to media outlets.

 Nowadays you get to save money and trees by making it available on your website.